lovesh/ps-sig/README.md

-# [Short Randomizable signatures](https://eprint.iacr.org/2015/525) by David Pointcheval and Olivier Sanders.
+# Randomizable signatures by David Pointcheval and Olivier Sanders.

+## From the CT-RSA 2016 paper [Short Randomizable signatures](https://eprint.iacr.org/2015/525) which uses interactive assumptions

-## Signature and proof of knowledge of signature
+### Signature and proof of knowledge of signature
 Implements 2 variations as described in the paper in sections 4.2 and 6.1 respectively.
 Scheme in 6.1 was presented to make blind signatures efficient however there are ways to do blind signatures with 4.2 but they are relatively inefficient.
 One way to do so is described in [Coconut](https://arxiv.org/pdf/1802.07344.pdf).